EditorialHackerOne Signal 7.00March 2026

 That discipline matters because mature security teams do not buy volume.
 They buy clarity.
 They want findings that survive triage, reduce time-to-fix, and map cleanly to business risk.
 The strongest signal BugBunny sends is not the headline number of CVEs.
 It is the consistency of the hit rate behind them.

 Using the public HackerOne leaderboard snapshots captured on March 12, 2026, the BugBunny account shows 251 reputation, 7.00 signal, and 20.83 impact.
-On the current collective leaderboard snapshot, the listed number one slot shows 268 reputation alongside a -2.55 signal.
+Those snapshots are useful because they show a public quality signal rather than a private marketing claim.

 251

-Method note: the ranking inference above is based on the public leaderboard snapshots provided by the BugBunny account and the still-pending collective conversion request, not on a live HackerOne collective profile that has already been approved.
+Method note: the ranking inference above is based on the public leaderboard snapshots provided by the BugBunny account plus the date-qualified HackerOne Business ranking claim current as of May 2026.

 Why this matters operationally